eonum/drg-search/README.md

 ``<%= ENV['SOME_PASSWORD'] =>``

-### Setup PostgreSQL on Ubuntu 14.04
+### Setup PostgreSQL on Ubuntu 14.04 for production
+This section describes the setup for PostgreSQL for Ruby on Rails on a Ubuntu 14.04 machine.
+The Rails application and the database are assumed to be running on the same machine.

-Install PostgreSQL server and client
+Install PostgreSQL server and client if not already installed:

 ``sudo apt-get install postgresql postgresql-contrib libpq-dev``